 Much like Cairns there is a real backpacker atmosphere here, to the point you may rarely here a local accent.
 Stroll along Main Street and switch your attention between the shops and the coastline.

-Swim out the day at the calm lagoon or enjoy free BBQ’s and a dip in the ocean at the aptly named Airlie Beach.
-This beach turns into a market mecca on Saturday and is well worth seeking out.
+Swim out the day at the calm man made lagoon or enjoy the use of the free BBQ’s and a dip in the ocean at the beach named, of course, Airlie Beach.
+This beach turns into a market mecca on Saturday mornings and is well worth seeking out.

 Night-life in Airlie Beach rivals much of the surrounding regions and as a backpacker town every night of the week is a night to go out and party.